 Hopefully, through the pages of this site, you’ll see I can do all of the above — and get readers to care about the people, not just the players, they see every week on television.

-- Big Ten Network (08/14 -- 12/14, 08/15 -- 12/15): I worked as a college football studio analyst, appearing weekly on set in Chicago and also via talkback in New York City.
+Big Ten Network (08/14 -- present): I work as a college football studio analyst, appearing weekly on set in Chicago.
 (Fewer than a handful of women give opinions about college football on national television.
 I am one of them.)